 The initial primary goal of the Trust is to administer a grant from Predator Free 2050 Limited and other core funders Otago Regional Council and Dunedin City Council.
 However, its long-term vision is to achieve a predator free state in the city and rural landscape through local community support and involvement.

-Kate Wilson, Alister Robinson, Mark Hanger, Matt Harcombe, Hoani Langsbury
+Marian Hobbs (Chairperson), Kate Wilson, Alister Robinson, Mark Hanger, Matt Harcombe, Hoani Langsbury

-Our Project Manager:
+Our Project Management TEAM:

 We would like to say a MASSIVE thank you to Craig McKenzie for his gorgeous photographs.